streamich/libreact/docs/en/AfterTimeout.md

 # `<AfterTimeout>`

 Renders its children only after a specified timeout.
-Useful to improving perceived performance by not blocking the main event loop.
+Useful for improving perceived performance by not blocking the main event loop.